It’s amusing how one can go literally years without getting sick or injured, then all of the sudden your body decides to

 a good the best one.

 So about four weeks ago we threw some thick blankets and comforters on the floor and called it our new bed.
 We figured we would give it a try and see how we liked it, and if it didn’t work out we’d invest in a new mattress.

 The first few nights of floor sleeping went pretty well, although since I’m a side sleeper I had to adjust my padding a few times to get it comfortable.
 Once I got that just right, I slept about 100% better compared to my crappy mattress.

 I noticed immediately I didn’t wake up if my hubby tossed and turned in his sleep (which he does a lot but I love him anyway 😉 ).

-Within a few days (probably four) I noticed my back felt much better.
+Within a few days, I noticed my back felt much better.
 It continued to unwind from its angry knot each night.
 Three weeks later my back problem seemed to be completely gone!

 Needless to say, I’m a fan of sleeping on the floor and I think it’s safe to say my hubby and I will be doing it for a while!*

 Potential Benefits of Floor Sleeping

-I’m having a great experience with floor sleeping.
-If you’re looking for a better nights sleep and a happy back, you should give it a try too!
+I had a great experience with floor sleeping.
+If you’re looking for a better night’s sleep and a happy back, you should give it a try too!
 Here are some other benefits I came across in my research of floor sleeping in case you need some more convincing or want to try it out.

 Better Spine Health